 Student Appearance

 Students will be expected to keep themselves well-groomed and neatly dressed at all times, including all school functions/activities.
 Parental guidance can often be the best determiner of appropriate student appearance.
-We ask that parents help take responsibility for teaching their students the difference between appropriate and inappropriate social appearance.belowAny form of dress, hairstyle, or body decoration which is judged to be disruptive to North Harrison's educational process will not be permitted.
+We ask that parents help take responsibility for teaching their students the difference between appropriate and inappropriate social appearance.
+See list below.

+Any form of dress, hairstyle, or body decoration which is judged to be disruptive to North Harrison's educational process will not be permitted.

 Shirts, blouses and tops must be long enough to be tucked in.
 Normal movement should not expose the midriff.